Core Idea

 What Are Architectural Checklists?

 Architectural checklists are predefined sets of verification criteria that development teams use to ensure code, releases, and practices align with architectural decisions and quality standards.
-They serve as a middle ground between micromanagement and complete autonomy, providing teams with clear, actionable guidelines while freeing architects from being bottlenecks for every decision.
+They serve as a middle ground between micromanagement and complete autonomy—providing clear, actionable guidelines while freeing architects from being bottlenecks.

 Checklists also serve as training tools.
 New team members learn architectural priorities by seeing what the organization considers important enough to checkpoint.
-Over time, teams internalize these standards, reducing their dependence on the checklists themselves—though the checklists remain valuable as documentation of minimum quality bars.
+Over time, teams internalize these standards—reducing dependence on the checklists themselves, though they remain valuable as documentation of minimum quality bars.

 Why This Matters

-Architectural checklists address one of the fundamental tensions in software architecture: how to maintain quality and consistency without creating bottlenecks or fostering dependency.
-Without checklists, architects face two poor alternatives—either micromanaging every decision (becoming the Control-Freak-Architect-Anti-Pattern) or providing no guidance (risking the Armchair-Architect-Anti-Pattern).
+Architectural checklists address a fundamental tension: how to maintain quality without creating bottlenecks or fostering dependency.
+Without them, architects face two poor alternatives—either micromanaging every decision (becoming the Control-Freak-Architect-Anti-Pattern) or providing no guidance (risking the Armchair-Architect-Anti-Pattern).

 Sources